mauricio-cantu/typescript-llm-integration-ls/readme.md

 # Learning Session: Integrating LLMs into TypeScript projects

-This repo contains the source files and examples for the Learning Session "Integrating LLMs into TypeScript projects: Exploring Vercel's AI SDK".
+This repo contains the source files and examples for the Learning Session "Integrating LLMs/AI into TypeScript projects".

 Some of the topics presented:

 - Prompt Engineering
-- Context window/tokens/completions
+- Context window/tokens/temperature
 - Text generation/streaming
 - Classification/sentiment analysis
 - Image description